WangJieying/Interactive_manipulation_supp_mat/README.md

 The demo can be found [here](./rearrangement)

+## 5. Tree navigation

+A example of navigation on a  tree with hudreds of nodes using zooming and panning can be found [here](./tree-navigation/node-selection-zoom.mp4).

 ## 5. Source code

 The full source code is provided [here] (To be added).